USS Newport News (CA-148): Decommissioning

-Newport News was decommissioned on 27 June 1975 during the Ford Administration and stricken from the Naval Vessel Register on 31 July 1978 during the Carter Administration.
-She spent her later years as a member of the Philadelphia Naval Shipyard's Mothball Fleet and was sold for scrap in New Orleans, Louisiana, on 25 February 1993 during the Clinton Administration.
+Newport News was decommissioned on 27 June 1975 and stricken from the Naval Vessel Register on 31 July 1978.
+She spent her later years as a member of the Philadelphia Naval Shipyard's Mothball Fleet and was sold for scrap in New Orleans, Louisiana, on 25 February 1993.
 The museum ship, in Quincy, Massachusetts contains her bell and other items dedicated to Newport News and her crew.

 In the Hampton Roads Naval Museum's The Ten Thousand-Day War at Sea: The U.S. Navy in Vietnam, 1950–1975 section of the museum, a large model of Newport News in her Vietnam configuration is displayed.